 Cabbage, like bok choy and brussels sprouts, is a cruciferous vegetable and eating it results in many of the same nutritional benefits.
 Try this crunchy vegetable in Bell Pepper and Cabbage Slaw or let it fly solo in this Braised Cabbage recipe.

-Since Bugs Bunny’s favorite food grows underground, they can withstand a little bit of frost, While many praise carrots for their eyesight enhancement abilities (thanks to their high content of carotenoids), a 10-year study from the Netherlands recently found that eating 25 grams or more of carrots per day (about ½ a medium carrot) led to a reduced risk of cardiovascular disease.
-Try this sweet and savory recipe for Caramelized Carrots with Curry Spice.
+Since Bugs Bunny’s favorite food grows underground, they can withstand a little bit of frost.
+While many praise carrots for their eyesight enhancement abilities (thanks to their high content of carotenoids), a 10-year study from the Netherlands recently found that eating 25 grams or more of carrots per day (about ½ a medium carrot) led to a reduced risk of cardiovascular disease.

 These white root vegetables aren’t as popular as other fall vegetables in America, but they have a nutty flavor that adds dimension to roasted dishes and stews.
 They can also be quite sweet, and the longer they stay underground before being harvested, the sweeter they become.
 Parsnips were actually used as a sweetener in Europe before the arrival of cane sugar.
 But they’re still low in calories — one cup clocks in at 100 calories and contains six grams of fiber.
 They’re also a strong source of folate and potassium.
 Try them in this recipe for Irish Stew.

 Starting in the summer, the squash family rolls deep all the way through winter.
 In cooler months, look out for butternut squash, acorn squash, and spaghetti squash, and pumpkin.
 Recent studies have found that these winter squashes are a great source of carotenoids which help guard against eye disease in addition to being high in fiber, potassium, and vitamin A. Winter squashes are also a rich, plant-based source of omega-3s. and help protect the body from colds by buoying the immune system.
-Nothing says fall like these three recipes: Butternut Squash Soup with Ginger, Roasted Acorn Squash and Mushroom Ragu, and Spaghetti Squash with Tomatoes and Mushrooms.
+Nothing says fall like Roasted Acorn Squash and Mushroom Ragu.

 There’s hardly anything more quintessentially “fall” than going apple picking on a crisp autumn afternoon.
 From September to October, apples are in their most delicious form.
 Naturally, apples have more to them than just their sweet, tart flavor.
 Especially if you eat them with the skin on, they’re a good source of fiber, and that, in combination with a mix of polyphenols, can lower cholesterol.
 They’re obviously great in pies, but there are plenty of healthy ways to enjoy them too.
 Try them alone with a sprinkle of cinnamon, on top of your morning oatmeal, or in any one of these 10 recipes.